camaraproject/IdentityAndConsentManagement/documentation/CAMARA-ICM-examples.md

   "scope": "dpv:FraudPreventionAndDetection sim-swap:retrieve-date"
 }
 ```
-In this example, scopes differs from the one defined in the /authorize.
-If scopes are identical in /authorize and in the successful response, parameter scope isn't returned.
+In this example, scopes differ from the one defined in the /authorize.
+If scopes are identical in /authorize and in the successful response, parameter scope may not be returned.

 #### CIBA authentication request with one purpose and two scopes